tyarova/exam/README.md

 Exam Task
 The task that need to be done for successful graduation from the QA Automation course

-Running the tests
-The tests are run on Chrome by default.
+There are 2 playlists to run test in different browsers (Chrome and Firefox)

 Getting Started
 - Install Chrome browser;
+- Install Firefox browser;
-- Set up IntelliJ IDEA.
+- Install IntelliJ IDEA.
 Can be downloaded through the link https://www.jetbrains.com/idea/download/#section=windows;
-- Set up JDK.
+- Install JDK.
 Can be downloaded through the link http://www.oracle.com/technetwork/java/javase/downloads/index.html;
 - Set up Maven - http://maven.apache.org/download.cgi.
 Set environtment variables.
 Instruction can be found by the link http://www.apache-maven.ru/install.html;
 - Add following lines into your pom.xml build section:
 <build>